Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 14. Italian Pasta Salad from Healthy Seasonal Recipes

 This chilled pasta salad is perfect for when it gets super hot outside.
 The fresh vegetables and zingy dressing taste just like summer.
-I love all the variety of vegetables here: sweet cherry tomatoes, artichoke hearts, and briny olives mixed with peppers and fresh herbs.
+I love all the variety of vegetables here: sweet cherry tomatoes, artichoke hearts, and briny kalamata olives mixed with peppers and fresh herbs.

 15. The BEST Spaghetti Marinara